 - a.
-What do you like about Ilminster? - b.
-What do you dislike about Ilminster? - c.
-What would you like to change/improve in Ilminster? - 1.5.2 To answer these questions the public were directed to write on the exhibition boards or on post-it notes and attach their answers.
-The responses are set out below and summarised in the 'wordle' diagrams.
-The "wordle" diagram' places responses into categories.
-The most repeated category is represented by larger letters and the least repeated category in the smaller letters.
+What do you like about Ilminster?

+- b.
+What do you dislike about Ilminster?

+- c.
+What would you like to change/improve in Ilminster?

+1.5.2 To answer these questions the public were directed to write on the exhibition boards or on post-it notes and attach their answers.
+The responses are set out below and summarised in 'wordle' diagrams placing responses into categories, with the most repeated category represented by larger letters and the least repeated category represented by smaller letters.